Demographics of California: 2020 US census

 The largest named ancestries in California are Mexican (32.5%), German (6.5%), British (6.0%), Irish (5.6%), Chinese (4.8%), and Filipino (4.4%).
-There are over 65 other ethnicities with sizable populations in California, including Arabs, Albanians, Armenians, Australians, Brazilians, Canadians, Croatians, Guatemalans, Haitians, Iranians/Persians, Italians, Japanese, Koreans, Salvadorans, Somalis, and Vietnamese.
-Both the Los Angeles and San Francisco metro areas have large numbers of residents with African-American, British, Central American, Chinese, Filipino, French, Italian, Iranian/Persian, German, Mexican, Russian, Scandinavian, and Vietnamese ancestry.
+There are over 65 other ethnicities with sizable populations in California, including African Americans, Albanians, Arabs, Armenians, Australians, Brazilians, Canadians, Croatians, Guatemalans, Haitians, Iranians/Persians, Italians, Japanese, Koreans, Portuguese (especially in the Northern half of state), Russians, Salvadorans, Serbians, Somalis, and Vietnamese.
+Both the Los Angeles and San Francisco metro areas have large numbers of residents with African-American, British, Central American, Chinese, Filipino, French, German, Indian, Iranian/Persian, Italian, Mexican, Russian, Scandinavian, and Vietnamese ancestry.

 California has the largest total population of non-Hispanic white Americans in the US, totaling over 13.7 million as of the 2020 census, although the share of non-Hispanic whites as a percent of the population, at 34.7%, is the second lowest in the country, after Hawaii.
 The state has the fifth largest population of African Americans in the US, an estimated 2.1 million residents.
 California's Asian population is estimated at 7.0 million, almost 30% of the nation's estimated 24 million Asian Americans.
 California's Native American population of 156,085 is the 4th-largest of any state, behind Oklahoma, Arizona, and New Mexico.

 Since the 2000 US census, California has been known as the second state in US history (after Hawaii since its statehood in 1959) to become majority minority (it has since been joined by Texas, Arizona, New Mexico, Nevada, Maryland, and Georgia), and since 2014, the second state, after New Mexico, to have a Latino plurality (of any race).
 Some projections have showed the possibility of Latinos becoming a majority in the mid 21st century.